 One of the talking points we hear often is the claim that England has more “violent crime” than the United States and other countries in Europe.
 Generally, this is intended as a talking point to counter England’s lower homicide rates.
 There is one problem, what’s considered a “violent crime” is not the same in England as it is in the United States.
 In England, even an affray is considered a “violent crime.”
 Here in the US we generally associate “violent crime” with an actual physical injury.

-• The majority of incidents categorised as violent crime involve no significant physical injury to the victim, although they can still be extremely traumatic experiences.
+Seriousness and injury • The majority of incidents categorised as violent crime involve no significant physical injury to the victim, although they can still be extremely traumatic experiences.

 • In 48 per cent of all BCS violent incidents there was no injury, rising to 62 per cent and 63 percent for common assault and robbery respectively (year ending December 2003 interviews).

-• There was no injury in at least 51 per cent1 of all recorded violence against the person
+• There was no injury in at least 51 per cent1 of all recorded violence against the person offences in 2003 (Table 1a).

-• At the other end of the spectrum, the more serious offences within violence against the person accounted for five per cent of recorded violence in the year to December 2003 (Table 1a).
+• At the other end of the spectrum, the more serious offences within violence against the personaccounted for five per cent of recorded violence in the year to December 2003 (Table 1a).

 • Eleven per cent of BCS violent incidents, from 2002/03 BCS interviews, resulted in medical attention from a doctor.
 Two per cent of all BCS violent incidents resulted in a hospital stay, ranging from six per cent of wounding victims to one per cent of robbery victims (Simmons and Dodd, 2003).